open-ephys/onix-docs/source/Software Guide/OpenEphys.Onix1/index.rst

 ========================

+`Bonsai <https://bonsai-rx.org/>`__ is a visual programming language (think LabView) for `reactive programming
+<https://en.wikipedia.org/wiki/Reactive_programming>`__.
+Its simple looks are
+deceiving.
+Bonsai is a very advanced piece of software with features such as

+- Real-time compilation of workflows to machine code as they are edited (zero-overhead).
+- A large array of operators for combining and sychronizing asynchronous data streams, which is a major issue in other software.
+- Lots of support for all sorts of hardware outside of ONIX.

-`Bonsai <https://bonsai-rx.org/>`__ is a visual programming language (think LabView) for reactive programming.
-It is lightweight and easy to use with a variety of packages and modules for interfacing with hardware and for real-time processing and manipulation of data streams. `OpenEphys.Onix1
+Bonsai is ideal for accessing the full power of ONIX hardware and combining it with third-party data sources (e.g. machine visiion cameras, behavioral hardware, etc.), and for real-time processing and manipulation of data streams.  `OpenEphys.Onix1
 <https://open-ephys.github.io/onix1-bonsai-docs/index.html>`__ is a Bonsai
 library for ONIX hardware.
 This library contains `Bonsai Operators
 <https://bonsai-rx.org/docs/articles/operators.html>`__ for acquiring and